clbustos/statsample/README.txt

   * Statsample::Mx    : Write Mx Files
   * Statsample::GGobi : Write Ggobi files
 * Module Statsample::Crosstab provides function to create crosstab for categorical data
-* Reliability analysis provides functions to analyze scales.
-Class ItemAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standarized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
-With HtmlReport, graph the histogram of the scale and the Item Characteristic Curve for each item
+* Module Statsample::Reliability provides functions to analyze scales.
+  * Class ScaleAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standarized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
+  * Class MultiScaleAnalysis provides a DSL to easily analyze reliability of multiple scales and retrieve correlation matrix and factor analysis of them.
 * Module Statsample::SRS (Simple Random Sampling) provides a lot of functions to estimate standard error for several type of samples
 * Module Statsample::Test provides several methods and classes to perform inferencial statistics
   * Statsample::Test::Levene